-They do not have a conscience, especially the narcissistic psychopath, they can only think of how a situation can benefit them, they only think of their needs, and they only think of themselves.
-They can act like they have a conscience if it meets a need and they believe that person is expecting the narcissist to have a conscience, so they will act it out, to meet a need from the person who expects them to have one.
+They do not have a conscience, especially the narcissistic psychopath.
+They can only think of how a situation can benefit them, or would look badly, on them.
+Narcissistic people only think of their needs, and they only think of themselves.
+They can act like they have a conscience if it meets a need, and they believe that person is expecting the narcissist to have a conscience, so they will act it out, to meet a need from the person who expects them to have one.
 They will only ever pretend to have a conscience to fool those around them.
 If they had a conscience, they would not be able to do, what they do, time and time again￼.

 Myth number 6.
 They all have a high self-esteem.

-You are only ever in competition with yourself, only you define you.
+You are only ever in competition with yourself.
+Only you define yourself.

 Myth number 7.
 All narcissists have low self-esteem.